AshishA26/AshishA26/README.md

 ### Hello there! 👋
 I am a 3B Mechatronics Engineering student at the University of Waterloo.
 I have a strong passion for **robotics**, **circuits and electronics**, and **computer vision**.

-Currently, I am the Perception Team Lead for the Autonomous Vehicles team (EVE) on [WATonomous](https://github.com/WATonomous), a student design team at the forefront of autonomous robotics technology.
+Currently, I am the Perception Team Lead for the Autonomous Vehicle (EVE) on [WATonomous](https://github.com/WATonomous), a student design team at the forefront of autonomous robotics technology.
 In the past, I have been the Autonomy Project Manager on the [Waterloo Aerial Robotics Group (WARG)](https://github.com/UWARG), working on making drones self-flying.

 I have worked on a variety of projects ranging from robots using compute boards such as NVIDIA Jetsons, to embedded firmware projects using STM32s.
 I have also developed videos games using Unreal Engine and web applications using React.